AidanLu/Arch-Setup/README.md

 - Set a command to change cycle wallpapers + corresponding themes
 - Have different wallpaper + theme depending on current desktop
 - Animated wallpapers (maybe?)
+- Install all the packages and make sure they work

 ## Ricing: